Court Acquits Future Forward of Anti-Monarchy Allegation

 In a highly anticipated ruling, the Constitutional Court found the Future Forward Party is not guilty of the charge brought by a lawyer, who argued that the party sought to destroy the monarchy and had ties to the Illuminati cult.
 However, another pending court case could still see the party disbanded.

-The tribunal said there was no sufficient evidence of the alleged crime.
+After a relatively short verdict reading, the tribunal said there was no sufficient evidence of the alleged crime.

+Party leader Thanathorn Juangroongruangkit said the party will continue to serve the public by holding the government accountable and pushing for reforms, such as the abolition of military draft.

+“The Future Forward Party is moving forward,” Thanathorn said.
+“We promise to keep up our works in the parliament and scrutinize the government as our electorates have placed their trust on us to do so.”

-There was no immediate reaction from the Future Forward Party.
-Party leader Thanathorn Juangroongruangkit and the executives did not attend the verdict in person as they gathered at the party headquarters to watch the live broadcast of the session.
-They are to hold a news conference later today.
+Thanathorn Juangroongruangkit and other party executives did not attend the verdict in person, as they gathered at the party headquarters to watch the live broadcast of the session instead.

+“Our journey has just begun,” Thanathorn said.
+“There’s still a lot to push forward.
+We will continue to work and fulfill people’s dream to see Thailand forward.”

 The complaint was brought forward by lawyer and a former chief advisor to the chief ombudsman Natthaporn Toprayoon, who accused party leaders of having ill intent toward the monarchy since before the party was founded.